-Poor Academic Practice Academic Misconduct Severe Academic Misconduct This may arise from a look of This is behaviour which if not detected would give a student on unfair Where there is clear evidence This may arise from a lack of understanding of the standard This is behaviour which, if not detected, would give a student an unfair advantage in an assessment.
-The main difference between academic of extensive or substantial methods of acknowledging the source misconduct and severe academic misconduct is the extent of the alleged attempts to gain an unfair of words, ideas or diagrams in a piece misconduct. advantage or where there has of work or the appropriate levels of misconduct. been a previous, proven case collaboration or the correct behaviour E.g. With regard to plagiarism of academic misconduct or within an exam.
-It may also be Failure to correctly reference sources and claim an idea as original work. severe academic misconduct applicable where the extent does not T and to confocily reference occurred and claim an idea do enginar work. against a student.
+Poor Academic Practice Academic Misconduct Severe Academic Misconduct This may arise from a lock of This is habovious which if not detected would give a student on unfair Where there is clear avidence This may arise from a lack of This is behaviour which, if not detected, would give a student an unfair Where there is clear evidence understanding of the standard advantage in an assessment.
+The main difference between academic of extensive or substantial methods of acknowledging the source misconduct and severe academic misconduct is the extent of the alleged attempts to gain an unfair of words, ideas or diagrams in a piece misconduct. advantage or where there has of work or the appropriate levels of been a previous, proven case collaboration or the correct behaviour E.g. With regard to plagiarism of academic misconduct or within an exam.
+It may also be Failure to correctly reference sources and claim an idea as original work. severe academic misconduct applicable where the extent does not against a student.
 Any proven justify further investigative Where there is evidence of more wide spread or systematic allegations of commission and proceedings or a penalty, for example, misunderstanding, or of badly executed paraphrasing or incorporation/contract cheating, for errors made through carelessness. acknowledgement of sources, or of another misconduct offence then this personation, or fabrication or should be brought to the attention of the ACC together with evidence of falsification of data will always E.g. With regard to plagiarism the errors/misrepresentation that is causing concern. initially be considered as a Where there is the occasional case of severe academic referencing error (i.e. where the same E.g. With regard to self-plagiarism misconduct. minor error is not frequently repeated Submitting for assessment an item which has been previously submitted or a pattern of mistakes cannot be for credit in another module with little change made to the assessment seen), the marker notes this in the feedback and is specific about the E.g. With regard to collusion error and can decide whether to Submitting coursework in collaboration with another student. reduce the mark or not using their academic judgement and policy/grade E.g. With regard to breach of examination conditions descriptors.
 Attempts to communicate with another candidate during an examination.